murray-phn/phn-crm-docs/docs/index.md

 # Welcome to the PHN CRM Help Centre

-This help centre will guide you on how to use your 'PHN CRM' web application.
+This help centre will guide you on how to use your 'PHN CRM' web application built with Microsoft Dynamics 365 CRM.

+Looking for something inparticular?
-Use the navigation on the left to go to a specific area, or search for something in-particular using the search box (top-left).
+- Use the navigation on the left to find a topic
+- Search using the search box (top-left)